roromusic/Projects/Weather App/Weather App.md

-A weather app that shows local weather.
+A weather app that shows your local weather.

 User Story: I can see the weather in my current location.